 - If you inform us that your employer is paying the Course fee, your enrolment will only be accepted if your employer has provided authorisation and has approved credit terms with us.
 We will invoice your employer directly.

-- If you wish to apply for funding we will discuss the eligibility criteria for a Kaplan Payment Plan, Government Apprenticeships or Government Advanced Learner Loan funding with you.
+- If you wish to apply for funding we will discuss the eligibility criteria for a Kaplan Payment Plan or Government Apprenticeships with you.
 Additional documentation may need to be completed prior to completion of the Course enrolment.
-Please see section 11 for further information on Advanced Learner Loans.

 - Our acceptance of your enrolment will take place when we have issued you with confirmation of your enrolment at which point a contract will come into existence between you and us and you will be required to pay the Course Fees and any Additional Fees unless we have agreed to third party funding.

 - If your employer is paying your Course fee directly to us, we have agreed a separate contract with your employer for the provision of the Course.
 In this case any provisions relating to the payment of fees or refunds contained in these terms and conditions do not apply to you.